postlight/trimmings/docs/features/inline.md

 ## Fail-proof

-If the destination does not exist or its `display` property is `none`, Redact will fall back to standard link behavior—that is, the link will just navigate to wherever it’s pointing.
+If the destination does not exist or its `display` property is `none`, Trim will fall back to standard link behavior—that is, the link will just navigate to wherever it’s pointing.